 Translators (category LT)

 English or French mother tongue.
 Excellent knowledge of the other official language.
-Good knowledge of at least one other European language (preferably German, Italian, Spanish, Russian or another Eastern European language).
+Good knowledge of at least one other European language (preferably German, Italian, Spanish or a Eastern European language).
 Relevant higher education degree, qualification or training.
 Considerable translation experience.

 Interpreters (category LI)